Five Jimmy Butler trades that work for both sides

 76ers get: Butler, center Justin Patton

-Kevin Pelton: A day after getting the job, new Philadelphia GM Elton Brand will lead a difficult choice on whether to enter the Butler sweepstakes.
-While the Sixers aren't on Butler's list of preferred destinations, adding him would improve Philadelphia's chances of reaching the NBA Finals and making a persuasive pitch to Butler to stay -- much like the rival Toronto Raptors did with their Kawhi Leonard trade.
+Kevin Pelton: A day after getting the job, new Philadelphia GM Elton Brand will have a difficult choice on whether to enter the Butler sweepstakes.
+While the Sixers aren't on Butler's list of preferred destinations, adding him would improve Philadelphia's chances of reaching the NBA Finals, which would make for a persuasive pitch for Butler to stay -- much like the rival Toronto Raptors did with the Kawhi Leonard trade.

-The Sixers know better than anyone on the outside Fultz's chances of regaining the shooting form he showed at the University of Washington after his mysterious loss of outside shooting as a rookie.
+The Sixers know better than anyone on the outside Fultz's chances of regaining the shooting form he showed at the University of Washington after the mysterious disappearance of his outside shooting skills as a rookie.
 If the 76ers believe Fultz is still the prospect they traded up to take No. 1, this price might be too high.
 But if they have any lingering doubts, trying to re-sign Butler could be worth the risk.

 Destination: New York Knicks